 Back in 2011, a sweet reader named Julie Taylor sent me a recipe for okra fritters.
 My family and I fell in love.
 And, of course, I went to tweaking.
 One version ended up in my cookbook.
-Today I’m sharing my newest version.
+This version is my newest version.
 And dare I say it… it might be my favorite.
+I’ve taken these crispy, delicious morsels and kicked them up a notch.
+Imagine the best of fried okra and fried green tomatoes in one bite.
+Simply amazing.
+Y’all enjoy!

 Okra and Green Tomato Fritters